Insider Threat: Why Insider Threats are scarier than ever

 3. Employee separations triggers

-Unsurprisingly, a large percentage of insider attacks occur in conjunction with voluntary or involuntary employee separation events.
-This threat is especially heightened now, with a lot of organizations having to terminate or let go employees remotely which may be viewed from the impacted employee’s perspective as cold and impersonal.
-Also, because of the financial impact the pandemic has had on organizations, their otherwise streamlined process to revoke network, application, and device access rights for terminated employees may be broken due to the new and hastily put together WFH arrangements.
+Unsurprisingly, a large percentage of insider attack occurred in conjunction with voluntary or involuntary employee separation events.
+This threat is especially heightened now, with a lot of organizations having to terminate or let go of employees remotely which may be viewed from the impacted employee’s perspective as cold and impersonal.
+Also, because of the financial impact, the pandemic has had on organizations, their otherwise streamlined process to revoke network, application, and device access rights for terminated employees may be broken due to the new and hastily put together WFH arrangements.

 There have been multiple incidents where former employees, after being terminated, maliciously deleted or edited business data, resulting in significant data losses for the businesses and worse, impacted their credibility.

 4. Lowered barriers and personal gains

 When working in a formal operational environment, like an office, company endpoints are protected by perimeter security measures such as firewalls, reverse proxies, and intrusion prevention systems.
 Now, with business starting to get conducted outside the office, coupled with limited monitoring, these barriers are gone, or at least significantly lowered – increasing the possibility of misuse of company’s resources.

 Malicious Deletion – and backups

 Malicious employee actions, especially resulting from a job termination are not usually premeditated or driven by financial gain.
 They are more an emotional reaction driven by vengeance or spite.
 The goal of actions taken in such a state of mind are usually more biased towards destruction rather than theft.
 It is therefore not surprising that malicious deletion forms a significant percentage of insider threats.

 The remedy for malicious deletion is ridiculously simply.
 Just backup all employee data.
 Period.
 The pandemic has of course made this more complex as employees and their devices are operating from homes without access to the company servers or network.